drupal-mentoring/future-of-mentoring/README.md

 Note:
 - Google doc for collaborative notes
-- Intentify one specific person to take notes during the Q&A
+- Identify one specific person to take notes during the Q&A